elainebroche-dev/pf5-iomha-prints/README.md

   - git push

 - N.B.
 Any changes pushed to the master branch will take effect on the live project once the application is re-deployed from Heroku
+- N.B.
+Be careful not to upload DEBUG=True in the settings.py file to GitHub - this setting should only be used locally.

 ### Create Application and Postgres DB on Heroku
 - Log in to Heroku at https://heroku.com - create an account if needed.